united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/datavisualization.md

 ## Creating a Grafana dashboard

-1. Open Grafana with UMHLens and enter the secrets also found in UMHLens.
+1. Open Grafana using the Management Console and enter the secrets found in the Grafana popup.
 2. Once you are in Grafana navigate to the left and click on **New dashboard**.

    ![Untitled](/images/getstarted/dataVisualization/getStartedDataVisNewDashboard.png?width=75%)